simpleledger/conceptual-specification-obsolete/README.md

 SLP can be used as a method to issue and transfer colored coins or create and maintain a virtual blockchain that contains one or more digital assets.
 These goals can be accomplished by using an internal SLP ledger to track creation, destruction, and transfer of digital assets between the public keys or addresses holding an asset.

-As part of the SLP project a public registry will be created to where virtual blockchains and colored coins following SLP can publish their address if desired.
-The public registry will promote interoperability between assets utilizing SLP and any wallet or web service following SLP can check current state for any SLP asset.
+As part of the SLP project a public registry will be created to where SLP ledgers can publish their address if desired.
+The public registry should simplify usage of SLP interoperability between assets utilizing SLP and any wallet or web service following SLP can check current state for any SLP asset.
 The registry itself will be stored within a SLP ledger.
 During the registration process each SLP ledger's address will be registered and a unique moniker may be provided.
 This public registry will be relied upon by virtual blockchains for promoting interoperability between virtual chains.
 SLP can work without the registry, but the registry will provide a unique moniker, analogous to a DNS, to protect the holder in case the SLP ledger address is changed.

 ## Introduction and Purpose
 There are many useful business cases where only a single person or group is responsible for keeping track of items, and the data is also relied upon by others.
 In these cases, having an immutable record of historical events is often just as important as knowing the current allocation state of resources.
 For such purposes having a simple protocol for immutable bookkeeping of resources on a blockchain is defined herein.

-An important part of any computerized bookkeeping system is the prevention of errors that exist within the ledger's entries.
-To that end, SLP provides specific guidelines for a Validation Service Provider (VSP) to check the state and validity of a SLP ledger, and to also create and detect valid SLP ledger transactions.
-The VSP is a critical component for SLP ledgers that have any importance.
+A service that implements SLP in order to create SLP transactions, detect SLP transactions, and calculate the current state of a SLP ledger will be referred to as a Validation Service Provider (VSP).
+Managing a SLP ledger without a VSP would be very difficult, requiring manual entry into OP_RETURN without any validation, so the VSP is a critical component for SLP ledgers.

 A virtual blockchain may use SLP as a method to keep track of its own state.
 If many virtual blockchains utilize SLP and the public SLP registry the ability for virtual blockchains to interoperate will be enhanced since VSPs can be built to be aware of other virtual chains.
 Each virtual blockchain or colored coin may want to build and run its own VSP implementation in order to handle the customized requirements of that particular chain, like interoperability.
 VSPs will either be built to be general purpose or highly specialized.
 General purpose and basic VSPs may allow someone to simply create their own colored coin and SLP ledger that is managed by a third party VSP.